I’m Lisa Slater Nicholls, a very-independent-minded software professional.

 I have a consuming interest in XML-XSLT techniques, data-centric environments, and reporting engines.
 The various environments in which XML, databases, and reporting are coming closer together – which include SQL Server, Oracle, Java, and Visual FoxPro, and just about anything else I’m likely to encounter as a developer – are my idea of a perfect storm.
 I’m a happy camper these days; the technologies I like most have been converging rapidly.

-During the past couple of years, I’ve written and deployed a comprehensive SQL Server Integration Services framework, designed .NET intranet and and internet sites to make BI fun and useful with these techniques, developed a SQL Server Reporting Services utility that exploits them, and served in project management, design, and Xbase development roles for Visual FoxPro 9.0’s Report System features, using equivalent strategies.
+In past years, I’ve written and deployed a comprehensive SQL Server Integration Services framework, designed .NET intranet and and internet sites to make BI fun and useful with these techniques, developed a SQL Server Reporting Services utility that exploits them, and served in project management, design, and Xbase development roles for Visual FoxPro 9.0’s Report System features, using equivalent strategies.

 I began working with FoxPro in 1989, and began blogging about FoxPro development before blogging had an interesting name.
 I have a special passion for the development of peer-to-peer support mechanisms in the programming community, and was one of the original Microsoft Most Valuable Professionals, serving as a professional coach and mentor to development teams as well as a volunteer on many support forums.